User Experience

 • Ensure your content is well-structured and easy to navigate

 Bounce rate measures the percentage of visitors who leave your site after viewing only one page.
 While not directly a ranking factor, a high bounce rate can indicate that your content isn’t meeting user expectations.
+Research shows that how UX impacts SEO rankings often correlates with bounce metrics—high bounce rates signal poor intent match, making it essential to optimize via Google Search Console insights.
 To reduce bounce rate:

 • Improve page load speed